 The distress, perhaps, that tens of thousands of prisoners held in solitary confinement and strait jackets experience, and the huge strain this causes both them and their families.

 Or think of those hooked by addictions, ranging from alcohol to gambling, and from food cravings to social media.

 Or the millions now suffering from long Covid, and all the misery that involves for the individuals, families and workplaces concerned.

-Most of all, however, I had in mind those who truly do love the Lord but are under immense pressure, whether as the result of outwardly crimping and challenging circumstances, inward imbalances physically or psychologically or, above all, by the spiritual pressure that is brought to bear against the Lord’s frontline troops.
+Most of all, however, I had in mind those who truly do love the Lord but are under immense pressure, whether as the result of outwardly challenging circumstances, or by the spiritual pressure that demonic forces are quick to direct against the Lord’s front-line troops.

-(*) For the original recording, James Horsfall suggested that I set the music to a reading from John Milton’s poem, Lycidas, which I did a few years ago, inviting Dad to read it.
-He did that brilliantly, and to hear his well-modulated tones, you would never have known that he was 86 at the time!
+(*) For the original recording, James Horsfall suggested that I set the music to a reading from John Milton’s poem, Lycidas.
+I did indeed do that and invited Dad to read it a couple of years before he died.
+To hear his well-modulated tones, you would never have known that he was 86 at the time!

-Lycidas was an interesting choice, because it contained not only detailed references to a friend who had been drowned at sea, but also to a number of dangers that England was facing at the time, firstly from an overly narrow and restrictive demands of the Established Church, (which treated Non conformists cruelly) and from Spain, who was on the warpath at that time and poised to invade England.
+Lycidas was an interesting choice, because it contains detailed references to a friend who had been drowned at sea, as well as to a number of dangers that England was facing at the time, both from the overly narrow and restrictive demands of the Established Church, (which treated Non conformists cruelly) and from Spain, who was on the warpath at that time and poised to invade England.

-The Anglican communion certainly remains in need of prayer to this day, as does Spain itself, but by God’s mercy neither of those institutions pose any great danger to us these days, but there are plenty of others dangers around that we need to be alert to, and people in great distress for whom we can pray.
+The Anglican communion certainly remains in need of prayer to this day, as does Spain itself, but by God’s mercy neither of those institutions pose the same immediate danger to us these days that they did then – but there are any number of others dangers around the world that we need to be alert to, and people in great distress for whom we can pray.